chaim1/Angular-Udemy-Learn/README.md

     * required in the input check if input empty
     * email valid the email (in the inspect can see if this form valid or touched or durty and control)
     * https://angular.io/api/forms/Validators
+    * this enable to insert classes if this form valid like disabeld if valid [disabled]="!nameForm.valid"
+    * in css enable the insert class if this invalid by insert in the name of class input.ng-invalid.ng-touched{}
+    * and can to insert name in input and enter span whit massage whit ngIf="nameInput.valid and touched"